fwojciec/w11i.me/src/posts/simple-i18n-in-next-js.md

 }
 ```

-The HOC takes the page it wrapps (`WrappedPage`) as an argument and returns a new component, called `WithLocale` in the example.
+The HOC takes the page it wraps (`WrappedPage`) as an argument and returns a new component, called `WithLocale` in the example.
 This new component defines the `getInitialProps` static method in order to retrieve the language setting during the server rendering phase.
 We need to know about the language setting already on the server because we want the server-generated HTML to use the correct translations, and to set the `<head>` of the page with the correct metadata (page title, description, or anything else you might need for SEO purposes).
 First, however, we attempt to run the `getInitialProps` method of the `WrappedPage` component, in case it defines one, and we pass any retrieved values (`pageProps`) to the `WithLocale` component so that they can be eventually passed back to the `WrappedPage`.

 The context passed to the `getInitialProps` method of a Next page includes a `query` prop: an object that stores any query or dynamic route parameters container in the URL of the page.
 The `pages` directory of our example app defines a `lang` dynamic route parameter, so this is the parameter we need to retrieve from the context (`ctx.query.lang`).